Have you noticed blonde espresso popping up on more menus lately and wondered how it's different from the regular kind? You're not alone.

 Blonde vs. dark roast comparison using the same amount by weight

-Since the blonde variety weighs less than regular beans, you need more blonde espresso beans to make the same amount of coffee, which would inevitably lead to higher caffeine levels.
+Since blonde beans weigh less than regular ones, you need more of them to make the same amount of coffee, and that naturally bumps up the caffeine.

 What are the differences in bean appearance?

-Before they are roasted, all coffee beans are green, and their final color will depend on the length of the roasting time.
+Before they're roasted, all coffee beans are green, and their final color comes down to how long they spend roasting.

-Regular espresso beans are dark brown, almost black in color.
-Their oily appearance is due to the longer roasting time that allows them to crack open and their oils to escape.
+Regular espresso beans are dark brown, almost black.
+They look oily because the longer roast cracks them open and lets their oils escape.

-Blonde espresso beans are light brown or beige and are roasted just before they crack open, giving them a dry, matte appearance:
+Blonde espresso beans are light brown or beige, and since they're roasted just before they crack, they keep a dry, matte look:

 Blonde roast and dark roast comparison.